Git Feature Branch Workflow

 This checks out a branch called new-feature based on

-master, and the -b flag tells Git to create the branch if it doesn’t already exist.
+main, and the -b flag tells Git to create the branch if it doesn’t already exist.

 Update, add, commit, and push changes